Forklift Licence Types in NSW: LF vs LO and Which You Actually Need

 Counterbalance forklift (electric, LPG, diesel)Covered

-Reach truck (some — check site-specific requirements)Covered
+Sit-down reach truck (some — check site-specific requirements)Covered

 Standard warehouse sit-down forkliftCovered

-Order picking forklift (elevated platform)Separate Licence
+Order picking forklift (elevated platform)Separate Licence (LO)

-Telehandler / rough terrain forkliftSeparate Licence
+Telehandler / rough terrain forkliftSeparate Ticket

 Vehicle loading craneSeparate Licence